dimastatz/cloud-profiler/docs/expert-system-for-profiler.md

 Object result = joinPoint.proceed();
 logger.info("Exiting method execution: " + joinPoint.getSignature().getName() + " in class:"+joinPoint.getSignature().getDeclaringTypeName());
 ```
-- File I/O operations without a buffer: I/O operations may be expensive.
+- File I/O operations without a buffer: buffering is used to reduce IO operations when I/O is expensive.
+Buffered logger stores log records in memory and directs log to the destination on reaching the buffer threshold.
-- Sending big messages to log: For example logging errors with long stack traces.

 ### Objectives